 some modules like the virtio disk and pipes also rely on being able to ac-

 cess physical pages.
-So it is not possible to get rid of the physical allocator
+So, it is not possible to get rid of the physical allocator

 completely.
 Here, its managed memory is merely reduced by assigning it